-For this reason, we’re going to dive into a brief history of the Great Wall: who built it, why they built it and how it eventually failed at the job for which it was created.
+For this reason, we’re going to dive into a brief history of the Great Wall: who built it, why they built it, how it eventually failed at the job for which it was created, and a few other interesting facts along the way.

 To understand this, we need to first understand why The Great Wall was built.
 Most Great Wall histories tell us that it was built in order to keep out “nomadic tribes from the north”.
 But who were they exactly?